forax/java-guide/guide/chapter09-list_and_map.md

 ```

 ### Useful patterns
-To remove some elements depending on a predicate
+To remove some elements depending on a predicate (if something is true)
 ```java
 var elements = new ArrayList<>(List.of("table", "chair", "stool"));
 elements.removeIf(element -> element.charAt(0) == 'c');